dre462/Kickstater-Analysis/README.md

 * A limitation about this dataset is the presence of outliers.

 Additional charts that could be created include Bar Charts, Histogram and Box/Whisker chart to check for outliers.

+All the charts i used for my analysis has been added to this github repository